MaazMS/Kubernetes/components_doc/pods.md

 Q2.
 How scale up application?.
 a.
 Add new container with same pod the ans is wrong.
 b. we create new pod with same application instance in that nod.
 Q3.
 What happened when the nod does not have sufficient space?.
 a. create new vm and join that new nod to cluster once it ready k8s deploy pod on new nod.
 Q4.
 How scale down application?.
-1. delete the pod the application is scale down.
+a. delete the pod the application is scale down.

 ![](https://github.com/MaazMS/Kubernetes/blob/k8s/components_doc/images/pod%20deployment%20.png?raw=true)